moonkyung/moonkyung.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Wenjing Jin is a Ph.D candidate in the Department of Computer Science and Engineering at Seoul National University working with [Professor Jae W. Lee](https://iamjaelee.github.io/www/){:target="\_blank"}.
+Wenjing Jin is a Staff Engineer at the AP Architecture Group (MX) within Samsung Electronics.
+She got her Ph.D. degree in the Department of Computer Science and Engineering at Seoul National University, working with  [Professor Jae W. Lee](https://iamjaelee.github.io/www/){:target="\_blank"}.

-Her research interests include memory management, power management, and RAS features for memory systems.
+Her research interests include computer architecture, especially memory management, power management, and RAS features for memory systems.
+She welcome the chance to connect with fellow professionals in my field.

-Expected to graduate in August 2024, Wenjing is currently exploring opportunities to contribute her skills and expertise in areas that align with her research interests.
-She welcomes inquiries regarding potential job opportunities and the chance to connect with fellow professionals in her field.